humanmade/core-sitemaps-quickstart/README.md

 * **Coding standards** which are run via [PHP Code Sniffer (PHPCS)](https://github.com/squizlabs/PHP_CodeSniffer).
 * **Unit tests** which are run via [PHPUnit](https://phpunit.de/) and the WordPress unit testing framework.
-* **Functional tests** which are run via [Behat](http://behat.org/en/latest/) and the [WordHat](https://wordhat.info/) integration layer.

 All of the test frameworks are installed with Composer as part of the development environment setup.
 All of the tests are run via Composer scripts which are defined in `composer.json`.

 ## Running the Entire Test Suite

-The functional tests, by default, require the Google Chrome browser, and [Selenium Standalone](https://www.npmjs.com/package/selenium-standalone).
-If you use the linked package to install Selenium, to start it, in a seperate terminal, enter:

-`selenium-standalone install && selenium-standalone start`

 To run the entire test suite in one go: